- Orlando Executive Airport

 What is a Quiet Zone?

-- A “Quiet Zone” is a railroad segment where the Federal Railroad Administration (FRA) requires all train engineers to refrain from sounding the 4-note horn warning (2 long – 1 short – 1 long) required when approaching a roadway crossing.
+- A “Quiet Zone” is a railroad segment where train engineers are not required to sound the 4-note horn warning (2 long – 1 short – 1 long) normally required when approaching a roadway crossing.

 - The City is working towards having the entire SunRail corridor within the City limits become a Quiet Zone.